Rowno/http-stub/README.md

 Type: `object`, `array`, `string` or `Buffer`

 The request's body.
-It'll automatically be decoded based on the `content-type` header you send. `application/json` will be JSON decoded, `text/*` will be converted to a string, and everything else will be a Buffer.
+It'll automatically be decoded based on the `content-type` header you send. `application/json` will be JSON decoded, `application/x-www-form-urlencoded` will be parsed using the `querystring` module, `text/*` will be converted to a string, and everything else will be a Buffer.

 #### unStubbedRequests